EVORA-project/evora-ontology/models/docs/taxonomicId.md

 # Slot: taxonomic ID (taxonomicId)

-_The taxonomic identifier as a persistent identifier accross releases_
+_The taxonomic identifier as a persistent identifier accross releases._